 Around the Plaza de la Santisima Trinidad (Getsemani)

-Yes, it’s a perfect place to have dinner and also to start a nice evening.
+Yes, it’s a perfect place to have dinner and also to start a lovely evening.

 Buy a beer in the shop for only 2000 COP, sit on the rock stairs of the church and socialise with the others!

 Price: 2000 COP – Beer in the shop at the corner.

 They have a great playlist, a lot of good liquors, an open space and cocktails.
 If you are on a budget, it’s a little expensive….

 Price: Around 18 000 COP a cocktail (I Believe…)

 It’s a Salsa Club where you dance and listen to live music.

 You have to pay an entrance fee, but it’s a great place to practice your salsa skill!